-Southside Dental Group Brisbane and Toowoomba offers patients the opportunity to restore their beautiful smile and enhance functionality with custom-made crowns.
+Southside Dental Group Brisbane offers patients the opportunity to restore their beautiful smile and enhance functionality with custom-made crowns.
 Southside Dental Group dental crowns are manufactured by local Australian labs and all patients will be given a certificate of authenticity.

 A crown (or cap) is a tooth shaped restoration that encases the entire tooth surface, and restores the shape and size of the tooth.

 Dental crowns improve the strength and appearance of the tooth, and protect teeth that cannot be restored with fillings or other types of restorations.

 All custom crowns at Southside Dental Group are Australian made!